MicrosoftDocs/architecture-center/docs/microservices/migrate-monolith-content.md

 1. Define the domain models of the monolithic application.
 The domain model is an abstract model of the business domain.

 1. Define *bounded contexts* for the models.
 A bounded context is the boundary within a domain where a particular domain model applies.
 Apply explicit boundaries with clearly defined models and responsibilities.
-Each microservice should have its own bounded context.

 The bounded contexts identified in step 4 are candidates for refactoring into smaller microservices.
 The following diagram shows the existing monolith with the bounded contexts overlaid: